fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand.md

 The Service Level Agreement for Brand approval (or rejection) is three days maximum.

-If the Brand submission is rejected by The Campaign Registry, if you submitted incorrect brand information, if you haven't received approval or rejection notice in three days, or if you have questions related to the process, [contact Microsoft's Telephone Number Services - Service Desk](contact-tns-service-desk.md).
+If you submitted incorrect brand information, if you haven't received approval or rejection notice in three days, or if you have questions related to the process, [contact Microsoft's Telephone Number Services - Service Desk](contact-tns-service-desk.md).

-## Building a Campaign
+If the Brand submission is rejected by The Campaign Registry, a case will automatically be opened on your behalf with Microsoft's Telephone Number Services - Service Desk.
+You can view your case by navigating to the [Phone Number Service Center](https://pstnsd.powerappsportals.com), and navigating to the tab for **My Company Cases**.
+Open the case, and you can interact with the Telephone Number Services - Service Desk team about the details and status of the case.

 ## Related topics